stormuk/bbPress-ACF-field/README.md

 This add-on will work with:

 * version 4 and up
-* version 3 and bellow
+* version 3 and below

 Installation
 ============